- Choice to earn points in six frequent flyer programs

 - Two free airport lounge visits each year

 - Extra fee to earn Qantas Points, or for automatic earning of Velocity points

-- 80,000 bonus points for eligible new customers
+- Up to 100,000 bonus points for eligible new customers

 If you want the flexibility to earn points on your credit card spend but to choose where they wind up at a later date, Westpac's Altitude Black Mastercard credit card could be just what you're looking for.